-Note: Either +12 VDC or +24 VDC can be used to power the remote disconnect.
+Note: Either +12 Vdc or +24 Vdc can be used to provide power to the remote disconnect switch.

 Rack temperature sensor

 The rack temperature sensor monitors and controls the equipment airflow and ensures an adequate supply of cooling air to the server racks in the data center.